eighteen73/wordpress-beacon/README.md

-# Website Condition for WordPress
+# Status Beacon for WordPress

 This plugin gathers data that's useful for diagnostic checks.
 Nothing collected is PII nor does it contain information that would be otherwise considered as highly sensitive.